JeringTech/Markdig.Extensions.FlexiBlocks/Specs/FlexiAlertBlocksSpecs.md

 </div>
 ````````````````````````````````

-Per-FlexiAlertBlock options can be specified if the FlexiOptionBlocks extension is enabled:
+Per-FlexiAlertBlock options can be specified if the FlexiOptionsBlocks extension is enabled:
 ```````````````````````````````` example
 ! warning
 !
 This is a warning.